 Some medical conditions may make it more difficult for a dog to go without food.
 For instance, dogs with diabetes might need to eat regularly to keep their blood sugar levels under control.
 To keep their blood sugar levels from dipping too low, they might need to eat at regular intervals throughout the day.

-In order to avoid difficulties, dogs with gastrointestinal diseases like inflammatory bowel disease may also need a steady intake of food.
+To avoid difficulties, dogs with gastrointestinal diseases like inflammatory bowel disease may also need a steady intake of food.
 If these dogs go too long without food, they could vomit or have diarrhea.
 It’s crucial to consult.

 It’s crucial to take into account how a dog’s body fat affects his or her capacity to survive without food.
 Dogs may go long periods without food if they have a reserve of energy in the form of body fat.
 If a dog goes without food for a short time, it will have more energy reserves to fall back on if it has a higher body fat percentage.
 Dogs with lower body fat percentages, however, will be more vulnerable to the negative consequences of fasting.